 I spent a decade working in the financial services industry, and choosing to leave that steady job to work on this blog full-time is one of the best decisions I’ve ever made.

 Blogging is a great at-home business for many reasons, including the fact that there are a number of different ways to earn money.

 For example, you can focus on affiliate marketing, selling digital products (like courses and e-books), or generating revenue through display advertising.
 Or, you can do like this site does and leverage a combination of these and other methods.

 We’ve ranked it lower than some other options because while starting a blog is fast, easy and cheap, but you won’t start making money right away.
 It usually takes between six and 12 months before you’ll see much traffic.

 But over time, and with consistent effort, your site can grow into anything from a part time job that brings in a little extra cash to a full time operation that employs a team of writers, editors, graphic designers and others.

 It can even be a source of passive income, as a blog post can keep generating income long after it’s been published.

-If you’d like to learn more, download my free, 79-page e-book titled “How to Make Your First $1,000 Blogging.”
+If you’d like to learn more, sign up for my free, 14-lesson email course titled “How To Make Your First $1,000 Blogging.”